-Everyone who adores puppies wants to share the furry love affair and give puppy gifts, but not everyone is ready to receive puppies as gifts.
+Everyone who adores puppies wants to share the furry love, but not everyone is ready to receive puppies as gifts.
 Maybe the recipient will appreciate your thoughtfulness.
-But don’t gamble with a puppy’s life.
+But do not gamble with a puppy’s life.

 Sure, Grandma is lonely and needs a wagging lap-warmer to keep her company.
 But she may have other plans, such as traveling to visit all the grandkids.
 A puppy that chews up Aunt Ethel’s hat collection will cost you favorite nephew status.
 A busy new parent may want a pup for their kids but have other demands that take priority.

 When you do it right, gifting with a puppy can be magic.
 You are not only giving the pet to a person, but you are also giving a special human to a waiting puppy.

 A dog is a big responsibility, claiming time and energy that may not be available.
 What is more, dogs live for well over a decade; in some cases, 10 years can encompass huge life changes.
 Be sure that the recipient truly wants and is ready for a puppy.
 Before you put a bow around a puppy's neck, ask yourself these questions.

 - Is the recipient already overwhelmed with other responsibilities that require his or her complete attention?
 A person who is coping with financial stress, sick family members, or a demanding job may not be able to maintain a puppy.

 - Does this person spend a great deal of time away from home?
 If so, is there someone at home who can dedicate time to puppy care?

 - Does the recipient have the space to house another member of the family?